-While the COVID-19 pandemic has changed much of 2020, one thing remains true — flu season is coming.
-Getting the flu vaccination for your child is the best thing you can do to prevent them from getting sick.
+As we all continue our fight against the COVID-19 pandemic, another virus is on its way — influenza.
+Thankfully, just like the COVID-19 vaccine, getting the flu vaccination for your child is the best thing you can do to prevent them from getting sick.

 The flu, or influenza, is a respiratory illness that causes fever, chills, cough, sore throat, congestion, body aches and fatigue.
 Stomach illness with vomiting and diarrhea is commonly called the "stomach flu" — but this is not the same as influenza.